Stocks rally and oil tumbles as Wall Street hopes for a limited retaliation after US strikes on Iran

 Andy Lipow, a Houston analyst covering oil markets for 45 years, said countries are not always rational actors and that he wouldn’t be surprised if Tehran lashed out for political or emotional reasons.

-“If the Strait of Hormuz was completely shut down, oil prices would rise to $120 to $130 a barrel,” said Lipow, predicting that that would translate to about $4.50 a gallon at the pump and hurt consumers in other ways.
+“If the Strait of Hormuz was completely shut down, oil prices would rise to $120 to $130 a barrel,” said Lipow.

 “It would mean higher prices for all those goods transported by truck, and it would be more difficult for the Fed to lower interest rates.”

-The Federal Reserve has been hesitant to lower interest rates this year because it's waiting to see how much President Donald Trump's tariffs will hurt the economy and raise inflation.
+The Federal Reserve has been hesitant to cut interest rates this year because it's waiting to see how much President Donald Trump's tariffs will hurt the economy and raise inflation.

 Inflation has remained relatively tame recently, but a rise in oil and gasoline prices would put upward pressure on it.
 That in turn could keep the Fed on hold because cuts to rates can fan inflation higher, along with giving the economy a boost.